-However, please be aware that, even for lenders who offer quick loans for people with poor credit every day, they still have to perform a credit check on you when you make a full application.
+However, please be aware that, even for lenders who offer loans for people with bad credit, they still have to perform a credit check on you when you make a full application.

 Will I need a credit check to get a loan?